 The MDASI User's Guide

-In response to the FDA draft guidance for the pharmaceutical industry on the use of PRO measures in medical product development to support labeling claims, we have prepared a MDASI User's Guide to provide documentation of the development and psychometric properties of the MDASI and its modules.
-The information offered therein addresses the recommendations in the FDA draft guidance and establishes the MDASI's adequacy as a measure to support medical product claims.
+In response to the FDA's 2009 guidance for the pharmaceutical industry on the use of PRO measures in medical product development to support labeling claims, we have prepared a MDASI User's Guide to document the development and psychometric properties of the MDASI and its modules.
+The User Guide addresses the recommendations in the FDA guidance and establishes the MDASI's adequacy as a measure to support medical product claims.

 - Purpose: To assess the severity of multiple symptoms and the impact of symptoms on daily functioning